Ex-LAPD officer will face charges for 2015 killing of homeless man in Venice

 “While this doesn’t change the profound loss they suffered, they are grateful that there will be an opportunity to achieve justice in the criminal courts,” DeSimone said.

 Glenn’s death has been a point of tension in the city for years.
-While the civilian Police Commission found it unjustified and former Police Chief Charlie Beck took the unprecedented step of publicly calling for Proctor to face manslaughter charges, Lacey declined to prosecute Proctor in 2018.
-Beck did not immediately respond to a request for comment, either.
+While the civilian Police Commission found it unjustified and then-Police Chief Charlie Beck took the unprecedented step of publicly calling for Proctor to face manslaughter charges, Lacey declined to prosecute Proctor in 2018.
+Beck did not respond to a request for comment.

-Proctor and another officer responded to reports of Glenn and his dog causing a disturbance after he’d been kicked out of the Bank of Venice restaurant on Windward Avenue, according to a report issued by the district attorney’s office in 2018.
-Glenn’s dog moved toward Proctor, who threatened to shoot the animal before ordering Proctor to leave the area, the report said.
+Proctor and another officer responded to reports of Glenn and his dog causing a disturbance after he’d been kicked out of the Bank of Venice restaurant on Windward Avenue, according to a 2018 report issued by the district attorney’s office.
+Glenn’s dog moved toward Proctor, who threatened to shoot the animal before ordering Glenn to leave the area, the report said.
 Glenn responded by hurling several racial slurs at Proctor.
 Both men are Black.

 Glenn walked away from the area and the officers followed, the report said.
 After Glenn got into an altercation with a bouncer at a different bar, Proctor and his partner moved to arrest Glenn, the report said.